Influenza A virus subtype H5N1: Vaccine

 Humans – Several "candidate" (unproved) vaccines are available in case an avian virus acquires the ability to infect and transmit among humans; as of July 2024 these include Aflunov, Celldemic and Seqirus/Audenz.
 Some governments have prepared strategic stockpiles of vaccines against the H5N1 subtype which is considered the biggest risk among subtypes.
 However, because the influenza virus is highly variable, any vaccine needs to be specifically targeted against the particular strain of virus which is causing concern.
 Existing influenza vaccine technologies can be adapted to a H5N1 strain causing the pandemic; in the event of an outbreak, the candidate vaccine would be rapidly tested for safety as well as efficacy against the zoonotic strain, and then authorised and distributed to vaccine manufacturers.

 Poultry – it is possible to vaccinate poultry against specific strains of HPAI influenza.
 Vaccination should be combined with other control measures such as infection monitoring, early detection and biosecurity.
 In many countries, it is routine to vaccinate poultry against H5N1.
-In China, the world's biggest poultry producer, there has been is a mandatory vaccination requirement since 2017; the vaccine is bivalent or trivalent, targeting the H5 and H7 subtypes of influenza A virus.
+In China, the world's biggest poultry producer, there has been a mandatory vaccination requirement since 2017; the vaccine is bivalent or trivalent, targeting the H5 and H7 subtypes of influenza A virus.
 It is manufactured using recombinant influenza virus.

+Vaccine development

+Given the prevalence of A/H5N1 in wild bird populations and the risks of the virus either infecting farmed animals or adapting to cause a human pandemic, there has been considerable interest in developing vaccines.